Understanding Disability at Ohio University

 The ADA defines disability as: a) a physical or mental impairment that substantially limits one or more major life activities, such as walking, seeing, or learning; b) a record of having such an impairment; or c) being regarded as having such an impairment.
 This definition includes obvious physical disabilities as well as a broad range of hidden disabilities such as psychological disorders, chronic health impairments (such as Chronic Fatigue Syndrome), cancer, HIV/AIDS, alcoholism, and learning disabilities.

-At Ohio University, ODS has the responsibility for determining eligibility and reasonable accommodation in accordance with the ADA.
-DS Advisors make these determinations based on medical, mental health, or educational documentation that provides insight about the physical or mental condition and, in particular, the way in which the condition may impact a student’s functioning.
-The Advisor then meets with an eligible student to discuss what reasonable accommodations can be implemented to help compensate for the impact of the disability.
-While DS Advisors cannot predict the objectives of every course, we work to assure that accommodations do not compromise course objectives or academic integrity of a degree.
+At Ohio University, SAS has the responsibility for determining eligibility and reasonable accommodation in accordance with the ADA.
+Accessibility Coordinators make these determinations based on medical, mental health, or educational documentation that provides insight about the physical or mental condition and, in particular, the way in which the condition may impact a student’s functioning.
+The Coordinator then meets with an eligible student to discuss what reasonable accommodations can be implemented to help compensate for the impact of the disability.
+While Accessibility Coordinators cannot predict the objectives of every course, we work to assure that accommodations do not compromise course objectives or academic integrity of a degree.

-Once a student has registered with ODS, they have the option each semester to request Letters of Notification which they can provide to faculty.
+Once a student has registered with SAS, they have the option each semester to request Letters of Notification which they can provide to faculty.
 The letters verify the accommodations available to the student and many may be clearly understood.
-If there are questions regarding the expectation or application of an accommodation to their specific course, faculty are encouraged to ask the student for clarification or may contact the student’s DS Advisor.
+If there are questions regarding the expectation or application of an accommodation to their specific course, faculty are encouraged to ask the student for clarification or may contact the student’s Accessibility Coordinator.
 Once you receive the Letter of Notification it is your responsibility to implement accommodations.